 The Second chamber whose piston is pushed down so that the powder material has to be filled in the form of layer by layer.

-Now, a heat source such as laser or electron beam then notes the first layer of the 3D design and scanner can scan the work region and post the laser so that the powder melts and deposits on the work platform in the form of layers.
+Now, a heat source such as a laser or electron beam then notes the first layer of the 3D design, and the scanner can scan the work region and post the laser so that the powder melts and deposits on the work platform in the form of layers.

 The platform is loaded again and the layer of metal powder is spread across the platform.